rdunk/sanity-blocks-vue-component/README.md

 | `blocks`      | Yes      | Block content retrieved from Sanity.               | Array  |
 | `serializers` | No       | Any custom serializers you want to use.
 See below. | Object |

-## Serializer Prop
+## Serializers

 Serializers are the functions used for rendering block content.
-They can be defined as a string (e.g. `div`) or a Vue Component.
+They can be defined as a string or a Vue Component.
 This package comes with default serializers for rendering basic block content, you can pass a `serializer` prop to override or extend the defaults.
-Any object passed will be merged with the default serializers object.

 | Property    | Description                            |
 | ----------- | -------------------------------------- |